 Planning a trip as exciting as it may be can quickly turn into an overwhelming process.
 Even though I have traveled frequently I get anxious thinking about where to go, how long to visit, where to stay, and how I’m going to around a city I don’t know.
 Since using Google maps trip planner it has put my mind more at ease.

-As many travel applications as there are and I used, one that has helped me the most is Google Maps.
-It makes planning a trip easy peasy.
+As many travel applications as there are the one that has helped me the most is Google Maps trip planner.

 So let me introduce you to your new pal and BFF when planning a trip.
 Let’s learn to plan one epic trip using the Google Maps trip planner!